 Flora and Fauna Paper Sculpture from Recycled Materials - Kate Kato

 I just returned from a visit to coastal Maine where I enjoyed being closer to nature than I usually am in my suburban life.
 No wonder then, that I was immediately drawn to the intricate paper sculptures of natural objects that are created by artist Kate Kato when I spotted them on Instagram.
-A lengthy visit to her beautiful website, Kasasagi, left me even more enamored with her work.
-[2023 update: she has a new blog]
+A lengthy visit to her beautiful website, Kate Kato, left me even more enamored with her work.

 Kate earned a degree in Graphic Design with a focus on book making and print from the University of the West of England in 2006.